MapsPeople/web-ui/packages/components/src/components/floor-selector/readme.md

 ## `mapsindoors` attribute

-A `mapsindoors` attribute is available on the `<mi-floor-selector>` element, which is used to generate the floor-selector.
+A `mapsindoors` attribute is available on the `<mi-floor-selector>` element, which is required to generate the floor-selector.

 ## `primaryColor` attribute